 In chapter three of Adding a New Space to a Kirkwood Home, we will begin to highlight our favorite part of the remodeling process: the design phase!

 Thinking about adding a new addition to your home?
-Riggs Construction & Design can help!
+RIGGS Company & Design can help!
 We offer superior design, planning and remodeling solutions that are truly second to none.
-Drop us a line or visit us online 24/7 at www.riggsconstruction.com.
+Drop us a line or visit us online 24/7 at www.riggscompanystl.com.